UBC-MOAD/docs/ssh_access.rst

 The first step is to generate an ssh key pair on you local computer.
 That is done using the :command:`ssh-keygen` command.
-Here we tell it to use the RSA algorithm to create the keys, and to make them 4096 bits long.
+Here we tell it to use the Ed25519 algorithm to create the keys.

 Open your Terminal program to get a command-line interface, and type the command:

 .. code-block:: bash

-    $ ssh-keygen -t rsa -b 4096
+    $ ssh-keygen -t ed25519

 The output should look like:

 .. code-block:: text

     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/username/.ssh/id_rsa):
+    Enter file in which to save the key (/home/username/.ssh/id_ed25519):

 but with with your laptop user id instead of :kbd:`username` in the key file path in the parentheses.